Helping Bicyclists After Injury

 (4) that the bicyclist’s injuries can be compensated through money

-At Burnett Law, P.A., our Tampa Bicycle Injury Lawyers are familiar with the devastating consequences that can accompany a bicycle accident related injury.
-If you or a loved one has suffered an injury or death as the result of a bicycle accident and you believe that the negligence of another is at fault, we encourage you to call Burnett Law, P.A. for a free consultation.
-While you focus on your health and recovery, we at Burnett Law, P.A. will investigate the cause of your bicycle accident and fight vigorously on your behalf to obtain monetary damages.
-Learn how we can help you by contacting us today at (813) 221-5000 and scheduling a free consultation to discuss your case with our experienced Florida Personal Injury Lawyers.
+At Burnett Law, P.A., our lawyers are familiar with the devastating consequences that can accompany a bicycle accident-related injury.
+If you or a loved one has suffered an injury or death as the result of a bicycle accident and you believe that the negligence of another is at fault, we encourage you to call Burnett Law, P.A., for a free consultation.
+While you focus on your health and recovery, we at Burnett Law, P.A., will investigate the cause of your bicycle accident and fight vigorously on your behalf to obtain monetary damages.
+Learn how we can help you by contacting us today at 813.221.5000 and scheduling a free consultation to discuss your case with our experienced Florida Personal Injury Lawyers.